logo

 • Number of tech companies: 6,308

 Austin’s growth as a tech hub in recent years has been remarkable.
 Not only have many of the major tech giants established headqurters here (including Oracle and Tesla), but there is also a fast-growing startup scene attracting venture capital and new talent to the region.
-Although Austin still has lower housing costs than the other "Superstar Tech Cities," new demand from the city's growing population is driving rent prices up.
+Although Austin still boasts a lower cost of living than the other "Superstar Tech Cities," new demand from the city's growing population is driving rent prices up.
 The average rent for a one-bedroom apartment in Austin, TX is now around $1,425.
 If you are thinking about moving here, be sure to check out our Renter's Guide to Austin.

 If you are interested in learning more about rent trends in these cities or other U.S. cities, check out our City Rent Data reports.
 And if you are looking for an apartment in any of these cities, ApartmentAdvisor can help you easily find the perfect place.